 CaseTrust was established to instill consumer confidence and to encourage businesses in the retail industry to adopt fair trading and good business practices.

 FORMATION OF CASE MEDIATION CENTRE

-To encourage consumers and businesses to resolve their disputes amicably, CASE Mediation Centre was formed.
+Mediation Centre was formed.
 Where disputes could not be resolved through negotiations, parties have the option to consider resolving them with neutral and independent mediators.